 Work with your company's payroll administrator to set up the subsidy.
-Things to think about include: how will the subsidy be offered to employees; and who will administer the subsidy and/or coordinate with the vendor.
+Including: how the subsidy will be offered to employees; and who will administer the subsidy and/or coordinate with the vendor.

 Step 4c.
 Enroll employees in the Program: